google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 **shader job**.
-This file contains the set of uniforms (and their values) that will be set, as well as details about the SSBO and and number of work groups for a compute shader;
+This file contains the set of uniforms (and their values) that will be set, as well as details about the SSBO and the number of work groups for a compute shader;
 [we discuss the format of the JSON file in more detail below](#format-of-json-files).
 For example, from our release zip: